-Most people are unlikely to be exposed to tetryl unless they clean up or destroy it.
+Most people are unlikely to be exposed to tetryl.
+However, people who clean up or destroy tetryl could be exposed.

 Safe work methods can limit exposure.
 Work areas should be closed off.
 There should be a source of fresh air, and air should be vented out at the site of chemical release.
 (If venting cannot be done, employee should wear a respirator.)
 Employees should wear protective clothing and wash well immediately after any exposure to tetryl, as well as washing again at the end of their work shift.
 The clothes should be bagged and discarded as waste and left at the work site.